fhirschmann/sleeptimer/README.md

            keyboard.

     AUTHORS
-           halttimer was written by Fabian Hirschmann <fabian@hirschm.net>.
+           halttimer was written by Fabian Hirschmann <fabian@hirschmann.email>.

     SEE ALSO
            irw(1),visudo(8).